european-summer-of-code/esoc2026/cards/sktime-agentic.md

-In order to be eligible for a stipend through the `sktime` agentic track, you must have worked on an agentic or genAI related feature or application in the vicinity of `sktime`, under the GitHub account that you are applying with.
+In order to be eligible for a stipend through the `sktime` agentic track, you must have worked on an agentic, or LLM/genAI related feature or application in the vicinity of `sktime`, under the GitHub account that you are applying with.

 Some ideas for this are listed below: